What Are The Best Months to Visit The Douro Valley?

 Grapes are turning black showing the potential of the harvest.
 They are already plump and sweet.

-I recommend choosing a hotel with an AC and a pool.
+In July, I recommend choosing a hotel with an air conditioning and a pool.
 Mornings are the best for walks in the vineyards as afternoons get quite hot with temperatures over 30°C (86°F) sometimes reaching as high as 45°(113°F)Hat and sunscreen are important.

 Douro Valley in August